About this event

 Workshops

-Professor Sarah Yardley and Sara Draper
+Professor Sarah Yardley and Sarah Draper

 Learning disability and palliative care

-Dr Laura Korb
+Dr Laura Korb and Dr Julie Carter

 Attachment theory and palliative care